 Today as it is

 I made a lot of mistakes in my journey over the last 10 years.
 My biggest mistake was in not building a list.
 There were thousands of visitors who came over to my websites and a few hundred of them even bought the products I was recommending on my websites.
 But I never captured their emails.
-So if you are starting off, then you need to start capturing emails addresses and build a list.
+I never realized the loss I was incurring and today when I think of the blunder I made, I regret a lot.
+So if you are starting off today, then take this one advice from me.
+If you are to be successful; you need to start capturing email addresses immediately and start building a list.

 Another mistake that I did was in opting for services that were cheap.
 Autoresponders, hosting service providers and designers...
 I went for the cheap ones so that I can save on a few dollars.
 But in the long run I ended up paying a huge price for these decisions.
 Crashed hosting servers with no backups, lists vanishing along with the autoresponder companies and designers never coming back with revisions after they got their first payments etc.